AVXPANAOR/MedInternsGuide/README.md

 * **Clinical Reasoning in Neurology:
 A Case-Based Approach**: Also published by the AAN, it contains various case presentations and walks you through diagnostic reasoning, work-up, and management.
 Aimed mostly at residents and fellows.
 A personal favourite.
 * **[Virtual Resident Lecture Series](https://youtube.com/playlist?list=PLy-bkSSUuzAf7WK41tHTEWIxhYXNTF_b-&si=cIwpB_VplL48mmEh)**: A series of periodical lectures reviewing certain topics in neurology by the American Academy of Neurology.
 Highly recommended.
-* **[Neurophile](https://youtube.com/@theneurophile?si=6AWFW8NGbS8R9A35)**: A collection of highly visualized and aesthetically pleasing educational neurology videos, targeting a wider range of audience, from medical students to neurovascular fellows.
+* **[Neurophile](https://youtube.com/@theneurophile?si=6AWFW8NGbS8R9A35)**: A collection of highly visualized and aesthetically pleasing educational neurology videos, targeting a wider range of audiences, from medical students to neurovascular fellows.

 #### Localization
 * **Localization in Clinical Neurology**: Gold standard localization text, but extremely dense.